monsoonmaelstrom/book2/book2.md

 I take a gasping breath, and stumble as I reach out for the side of the nearest building to brace myself.

 “We need to move,” I say raggedly.
-“I don’t care where for now, just anywhere not here.”
+“I don’t care where for now.
+Anywhere not here.”

 “Okay,” Davy agrees, taking the lead.